justarandomgeek/factorio-computer/Readme.md

   If R1.S1 == 0, a `playercounts` frame is returned containing the number players total, and online.

   If R1.S1 >0, then it returns a `playerinfo` frame, with the players name, and their online/admin status.

+### 10x: Construction Orders (Optional, not yet implemented)
+  Issue an order in R1 to a ConMan, with data in R2.
+If ConMan returns any data on CC2, it will be sent to Rd

+### 10x: Map Scanning (Optional, not yet implemented)
+  Scan the position or area selected by the command in R1, and send result to Rd.